star-39/moe-sticker-bot/README.md

 ```

 #### mariadb
-Bot supports saving user imported line stickers into a database.

-This could save some time for new users if someone has already imported a pretty good one.

-The bot will notify user that a already imported one is available.
+Bot supports saving some imported line stickers into a database and will notify user that a already imported set is available.

 To deploy this feature.
-Set up mariadb and set the following env variables:
+Set up mariadb-server and set the following env variables:

 `DB_USER DB_PASS DB_NAME DB_HOST DB_PORT`

 `USE_DB=1`

 ## CHANGELOG
+5.0 RC-9 (20220223)
+  * Splitted line popups to two categories, one keeping animated only.
+  * Bot now has a database stroing "good" imported sticker sets.
+  * Fix duplicated stickers in sticker set.

 5.0 RC-8 (20220222)
   * Fix user sticker parsing.
   * Add support for MdIcoFlashAni_b